0xastro/Cognitive-Radio-Network/README.md

 ### FFT Spectrum Band 700M:
 This is designed to be executed on the USRP node which is responsible for Monitoring the proper RF spectrum.
+hint: the compiled version of uhd_fft is generally better as it cones with command line argument option to configure the center freq, bandwidth and gain
 ##Proposed ANN algorithm
 ![alt tag](https://github.com/astro7x/Cognitive-Radio-Network/blob/master/ann.png?raw=true)